leasnider/Elk_Stack_Project/README.md

 Only the JumpBoxProvisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 23.99.194.126

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by JumpBoxProvisioner.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- JumpBoxProvisioner has access to the ELK-SERVER
+- 10.0.0.5

 A summary of the access policies in place can be found in the table below.